mrbentarikau/pagst/README.md

 ### People Against Generally Shitty Things Discrod Bot

 ## Installation
-You have to know how to fill the environment file and setup the bot via Discord.
+You have to know how to fill the environment file and setup the bot via Discord - intents need to be enabled!

 the rest is > https://www.youtube.com/watch?v=P6e2AY8Rw3M